seanwu1105/purdue-cs536-labs/lab3/v1/README.md

 for small files is relatively low as the overtime dominate the completion time for these cases.

+There is another big factor for the completion time and throughput: network file system.
+All lab machines use network file system to access the user data.
+Thus, if the file system is busy or the connection is heavily loaded, the throughput in the statistics above will decreases significantly.

 ### Blocksize

 The following is the statistics of file transmission in different blocksizes and file sizes.

+Environment:

+- Server on: `amber05.cs.purdue.edu` (`128.10.112.135`)
+- Client on: `amber06.cs.purdue.edu` (`128.10.112.136`)

 | blocksize (bytes) | 64K bytes file throughput (bytes/ms) | 64M bytes file throughput (bytes/ms) |
 | ----------------- | ------------------------------------ | ------------------------------------ |